KD5FMU/announcement-manager/README.md

-# Supermon-7.4-announcement-creation-and-management-of-cron
+# Supermon 7.4 Sound File Announcement Manager
 Supermon 7.4+ announcement creation and management of cron entries<br>
-## This is a Fork on N5AD's Github File ##
+## This is a Fork on N5AD's Github Respositry for Supermon 7.4 Announcement Manager ##
 <br>
 <p align="center">
   <img src="https://github.com/KD5FMU/announcement-manager/blob/main/am2.png" width="600">
 </p>
+### Thanks to James Carnathan - N5AD this is an Awesome new addition to Supermon 7.4 for ASL3 ###

 ### Donwload this installer script file ###
 ```